Superhero Sci-Fi Fundraiser

 Keith’s local MP, Hannah Bardell, said:

 “Keith’s incredible fundraising efforts are a fun and innovative way to engage the community and raise awareness of – and money for – some very worthwhile causes.
-I’m thrilled that his work has been recognised with a Points of Life Award.
+I’m thrilled that his work has been recognised with a Points of Light Award.

 “Pop-culture and comics are an increasingly important part of our culture and economy too, just last month a Scottish comic book company, Millarworld, was sold to industry giant Netflix.
 Comic and movie conventions are growing in popularity, but to turn them into an opportunity to improve the lives of sick children is brilliant.